khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

         <path fill="#000000" fill-rule="evenodd" d="M5,2 C5.55228,2 6,2.44772 6,3 C6,3.55228 5.55228,4 5,4 L4,4 L4,12 L12,12 L12,11 C12,10.4477 12.4477,10 13,10 C13.5523,10 14,10.4477 14,11 L14,12 C14,13.1046 13.1046,14 12,14 L4,14 C2.89543,14 2,13.1046 2,12 L2,4 C2,2.89543 2.89543,2 4,2 L5,2 Z M15,1 L15,5.99814453 C15,6.55043453 14.5523,6.99814453 14,6.99814453 C13.4477,6.99814453 13,6.55043453 13,5.99814453 L13,4.41419 L8.71571,8.69846 C8.32519,9.08899 7.69202,9.08899 7.3015,8.69846 C6.91097,8.30794 6.91097,7.67477 7.3015,7.28425 L11.5858,3 L9.99619141,3 C9.44391141,3 8.99619141,2.55228 8.99619141,2 C8.99619141,1.44772 9.44391141,1 9.99619141,1 L15,1 Z" style="fill: currentColor;"></path>
         </svg>
         </a>
+### Presenting multiple links
+At certain places in the product, such as the list views, there's often a need to present multiple clickable links in a single sentence leading to different destinations.
+In such scenarios, to avoid making the product harder to use for users, do not use the same visual treatment for all links.
+For destinations that are secondary to the context of the page, instead of using `$blue-500` as the color for the link, use `$gray-900`.
+However, to increase the percieved clickability affordance, make sure to underline such links.

+An example for one such use-case is the pipeline index page.
+In the tabular view on thepipeline index page, many clickable links such as commit SHA ID, merge request ID need to be presentted to users to help them identify a pipeline in the right context.
+But the primary item of focus on the page is the pipeline ID.
+In this case, the pipeline ID will be presented in `$blue-500` with regular link treatment while the other links can be presented in `$gray-900`.
+All the other interactions for both the types of links need to remain the same as defined above on this page.